wazuh/wazuh-qa/README.md

 You can run these tests on a manager or an agent.
 In case you are using an agent, please remember to register it and use the correct version (Wazuh branch).

-_We are avoiding Wazuh installation steps.
+_We are skipping Wazuh installation steps.
 For further information, check [Wazuh documentation](https://documentation.wazuh.com/3.11/installation-guide/index.html)._

 ### Linux

 _We are using **CentOS** for this example:_

-- Install **Wazuh** using the correct branch
+- Install **Wazuh**

 - Disable firewall (only for **CentOS**)